niklasf/python-chess/README.rst

 Introduction
 ------------

-python-chess is a pure Python chess library with move generation, move validation and support for common formats.
+python-chess is a chess library for Python, with move generation, move validation, and support for common formats.
 This is the Scholar's mate in
 python-chess:

 .. code:: python